SAP-samples/abap-cheat-sheets/29_Numeric_Operations.md

 > **💡 Note**<br>
-> - A zero division if the first operand is also 0 does not raise an exception.
-The result is set to 0.
+> - If the first operand is also 0 in a zero division, an exception is not raised.
+Instead, the result is set to 0.
 > - For more information on the `DIV` and `MOD` operators, refer to [this blog](https://community.sap.com/t5/technology-blogs-by-sap/understanding-div-and-mod-in-abap-and-beyond/ba-p/14015181).